KholdStare/generators-to-coroutines/README.markdown

 data-processing pipelines a breeze.

     def genFilter(predicate, iterable):
-        """ Filter based on predicate """
+        """ Filter based on predicate.
+Equivalent to ifilter in itertools """

         for elem in iterable:
             if predicate(elem):
                 yield elem

 Pull-based (iterator) pipelines are great for linear sequences of transformations.
-However, when a stream of data needs to be processed in several different ways, there is no easy way to split a pull-based pipeline, without going over an iterable more than once.
+However, when a stream of data/events needs to be processed in several different ways, there is no easy way to split a pull-based pipeline, without going over an iterable more than once.

 An excellent solution to this problem are [push-based pipelines that use coroutines][cocourse].
-An equivalent filter coroutine that can be integrated into such a pipeline looks very similar to the
+An equivalent filter coroutine that can be integrated into such a pipeline looks very similar to the generator:
-generator:

     @coroutine
     def coFilter(predicate, target):